Home

 A Great General Purpose Knot

-In my experience it has proven a "first class", versatile knot which I use the great majority of time as a terminal knot for hooks, crankbaits, spinnerbaits, and jigs.
+I disagree greatly.
+In my personal experience it has proven a "first class", versatile knot which I use the great majority of time as a terminal knot for hooks, crankbaits, spinnerbaits, and jigs.

 Knot Tying Instructions